Thermodynamik chemischer Vorgänge

-In the history of thermodynamics, Thermodynamik chemischer Vorgänge (Chemical thermodynamic process) is an 1882 paper written by German physicist Hermann von Helmholtz.
+In the history of thermodynamics, Thermodynamik chemischer Vorgänge (Chemical thermodynamic process) is a sequence of three papers (1882–1883) written by German physicist Hermann von Helmholtz.
 It is one of the founding papers in thermodynamics, along with Josiah Willard Gibbs's 1876 paper "On the Equilibrium of Heterogeneous Substances".
 Together they form the foundation of chemical thermodynamics as well as a large part of physical chemistry.

+It was published in three parts in Sitzungsberichte der Königlich Preussischen Akademie der Wissenschaften zu Berlin ["Proceedings of the Royal Prussian Academy of Sciences"], and is available on HathiTrust and online archive of the Sitzungsberichte der Königlich Preussischen Akademie der Wissenschaften zu Berlin.